ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/flash.md

 #endif
 ```

-#### Targets.json Metadata
+#### `targets.json` metadata

-The managed and un-managed bootloader builds require some target metadata from CMSIS PACKs.
-Add a `device_name` attribute to your target as described in [Adding and Configuring Targets](https://os.mbed.com/docs/v5.6/tools/adding-and-configuring-targets.html).
+The managed and unmanaged bootloader builds require some target metadata from CMSIS Packs.
+Add a `"device_name"` attribute to your target as <a href="https://os.mbed.com/docs/v5.6/tools/adding-and-configuring-targets.html" target="_blank">Adding and configuring targets</a> describes.

 #### Start application